MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 For details about deploying Office 365 ProPlus, see [Deployment guide for Office 365 ProPlus](https://docs.microsoft.com/DeployOffice/deployment-guide-for-office-365-proplus).

-## Individual libraries
+## OneDrive libraries

-While SharePoint provides shared libraries for shared files that teams can collaborate on, users also have an individual library where they can store files that they own.
+While SharePoint provides shared libraries for shared files that teams can collaborate on, users also have an individual library in OneDrive where they can store files that they own.

 When a user adds a file to their individual library, that file is not shared with anyone else.
 Users' individual libraries do, however, provide the same sharing capabilities as SharePoint, so users can share files in their individual libraries as needed.